Fairlife: Reception

 While Chris Plante of The Verge commented, "to my surprise, Fairlife tastes, well, like milk.
 It looks and feels a little thicker than traditional milk, and has a slightly richer taste, especially the chocolate milk, which sits on the spectrum between chocolate shake and milk that's stewed on a lazy Saturday morning in a bowl of Cocoa Puffs," he criticized the aftertaste, stating, "Fairlife's aftertaste is less appealing.
 A few minutes sipping a cup of chocolate Fairlife and then a cup of 2% Fairlife, the inside of my mouth had that malty feel that chases a protein shake."
 Rachel Sanders of BuzzFeed observed, "Fairlife is a little bit creepy to drink.
 The texture is much more viscous and thick than regular milk, and the odor is really strong, to the point that it smells almost spoiled.
 It tastes OK, but has a slightly musky flavor that reminds me of shelf-stable or reconstituted milk."

+In 2024, Food and Wine described fairlife as "making real dairy cool again," with the publication's Merlyn Miller noting the milk's taste and utility for consumers seeking additional protein or lactose-free options.

+Registered dietitian Lauren Manaker, writing for Eat This, Not That in 2024, highlighted fairlife protein shakes as "an excellent source of protein" for muscle building and maintenance, noting that the ultra-filtered milk process yields higher protein concentration than regular milk.
+She also observed that the inclusion of lactase enzyme makes the products accessible to lactose-intolerant consumers.

+fairlife products have performed well in comparative taste evaluations.
+In 2023, Sporked rated the chocolate milk 9.5 out of 10, describing it as "extremely good" with balanced sweetness and creaminess.
+Bon Appétit called fairlife shakes "the most delicious of the bunch" in a protein shake comparison.
+EatingWell named Core Power the best-tasting protein shake at Costco, praising its smooth texture as free of the chalkiness common to protein products.